By Deianira Tolema

 Historically, light has always fascinated artists.
 From Caravaggio, Monet, Hopper and Duchamp to contemporary masters like James Turrell and Dan Flavin, light is perhaps the single most important formal element of art making.
 The Cornell Museum in Delray Beach, Florida has turned light into a major subject of a wide-ranging contemporary survey – “Lit.”

 Curated by Melanie Johnson, “Lit” brings together 18 contemporary artists exploring almost every aspect of light.
+If you’re thinking of curating an exhibition, take a look at exhibition trailer hire.

 “New technologies have given artists ways to not only capture light with a paintbrush, but to harness it, manipulate it, digitalize it, and bend it,” explains Johanson.
 Materials as diverse as plastic, paper, fiberglass, nylon, neon, air and water are all employed in ways that delight and amuse.
 “Lit” features some 90 works installed throughout the museum’s galleries.